Skip to content

 How Human Should Your Chatbot be?

-Machines have improved the quality of our lives from the very inception… the Model T, the microwave, the wireless earbuds, and the online chatbot.
-The future of customer service is on the horizon, and your new secret weapon is an around-the-clock, never-tired, always available, and reliable feature on your website that might even have a face.
+Machines have improved the quality of our lives from their very inception… the Model T, the microwave, the wireless earbuds, and the online chatbot.
+The future of customer service is on the horizon, and your new secret weapon is a human chatbot that works around the clock as one of the most reliable features of your website.

 What’s a chatbot anyway?

-We’re not talking about that little paperclip with eyeballs, but a semi-human service representative that can demonstrate your company’s personality and interact with customers – all right on the homepage of your website.
-Developed with Artificial Intelligence and armed with significant customization opportunities, these ‘bots’ help companies worldwide have more meaningful and real interactions with their customers.
+We’re not talking about that little paperclip with eyeballs, but a semi-human service representative that can demonstrate your company’s personality and interact with customers – all from your website's homepage.
+Developed with artificial intelligence and armed with significant customization options, these ‘bots’ help companies worldwide have more meaningful and real interactions with their customers.

 How human should your chatbot be?

 According to a recent study by Capgemini*, most consumers expect their online experience with a chatbot to include human-like features such as a realistic voice, emotional intelligence, and even a little humor sprinkled in.
-Putting a face to these conversations has shown to be beneficial and makes customers feel that a company has empathy, compassion, and a distinct personality with which they can connect.
-Trust, transparency and efficiency are on the top of the list for chatbot success, and users prefer that they seem human but acknowledge their machine origins.
+Putting a face to these conversations has shown to be beneficial and makes customers feel that a company is empathetic, compassionate, and has a distinct personality with which they can connect.
+Trust, transparency, and efficiency are on the top of the list for chatbot success, and users prefer that they seem human but acknowledge their mechanical origins.

 What’s the benefit of using a human-like chatbot?